defenseunicorns/uds-common/docs/package_integration/uds-package-practices.md

   - UDS Packages **may** make use of the [UDS `Exemption` custom resource](https://github.com/defenseunicorns/uds-core/blob/main/src/pepr/operator/README.md#example-uds-exemption-cr) for exempting any Pepr policies, but in doing so they **Must** document rationale for the exemptions
 - **Must** declaratively implement any available application hardening guidelines by default (Example: [GitLab Hardening guidelines](https://docs.gitlab.com/ee/security/hardening.html))
 - **Must** release a unicorn flavor package, providing a minimal CVE baseline
-- **Should** avoid workarounds with Istio such as disabling strict mTLS peer authentication.
-- **Should** minimize network policies to specific selectors needed for Ingress/Egress traffic.
-- **Should** consider security options during implementation to provide the most secure default possible (i.e. SAML w/SCIM vs OIDC).
-- **Should** name the client `<App> Login` (i.e. `Mattermost Login`) to provide login UX consistency.
-- **Should** clearly mark the client id with the group and app name `uds-<group>-<application>` (i.e. `uds-swf-mattermost`) to provide consistency in the Keycloak UI.
-- **Should** limit the use of Zarf variable templates and prioritize configuring packages via Helm value overrides.
-  > This ensures that the package is configured the same way that the bundle would be and avoids any side effect issues of Zarf's `###` templating.

 ## Silver